 In December 2010, the Company's board of directors authorized the filing of a registration statement with the Securities and Exchange Commission (SEC) for the Company to sell shares of common stock to the public.
 Pro forma basic and diluted net loss per share of common stock have been computed in contemplation of the completion of this offering and give effect to the conversion of all the Company's outstanding convertible preferred stock into common stock.
 Also, the numerator in the pro forma basic and diluted net loss per share calculation has been adjusted to remove gains and losses resulting from changes in the fair value of convertible preferred stock warrants as these will become warrants to purchase shares of the Company's common stock upon a qualifying initial public offering.
-In January 2011, the Company's board of directors and stockholders approved a change in the conversion rate of the Company's Series E convertible preferred stock such that the holders of Series E stock will receive approximately 2,000,000 more shares of common stock upon conversion.
-During 2011, the Company will account for the increase as a non-cash deemed dividend of approximately \$9,900,000 based on the fair value of the Company's common stock at the time of the change in conversion rate.
 The following table reconciles the calculation of pro forma loss per share (unaudited, in thousands, except per share amounts):

-Dec ar Ended ember 31, 2009 Pro Forma: Numerator: Net loss \$ (19,128) Change in fair value of convertible preferred stock warrants 135 Deemed dividend due to change in conversion price of Series E convertible preferred stock (9,900) Net loss used in computing pro forma net loss per share available to common stockholders, basic and diluted \$ (28,893) Denominator: Shares used in computing net loss per share available to common stockholders, basic and diluted 1,736 Pro forma adjustments to reflect assumed conversion of convertible preferred stock 9,657 Shares used in computing pro forma net loss per share available to common stockholders, basic and diluted 11,393 Pro forma net loss per share available to common stockholders, basic and diluted \$ (2.54)
+ear Ended ecember 31, 2009 Pro Forma: Numerator: Net loss \$ (19,128) Change in fair value of convertible preferred stock warrants 135 Interest expense and amortization of debt discount related to the promissory notes issued in January 2011 (979) Deemed dividend due to change in conversion price of Series E convertible preferred stock (9,900) Net loss used in computing pro forma net loss per share available to common stockholders, basic and diluted \$ (29,872) Denominator: Shares used in computing net loss per share available to common stockholders, basic and diluted 1,736 Pro forma adjustments to reflect assumed conversion of convertible preferred stock 9,760 Shares used in computing pro forma net loss per share available to common stockholders, basic and diluted 11,496 Pro forma net loss per share available to common stockholders, basic and diluted \$ (2.60)